LensPlaysGames/RADII/README.md

 mingw32-make.exe
 ```

-At this point, `main.efi.exe` will have been created within the newly created `bin` directory of the repository.
-As you can tell, there is a slight error in how GCC handles compilation output extension based on host, so you do need to remove the `.exe` from the file name before using it.
+At this point, `main.efi` will have been created within the newly created `bin` directory of the repository.
+This is the EFI application executable that UEFI hardware will run.
+To boot a VM from this bootloader, follow the instructions found in the [testing section](#testing).

 #### Linux <a name="build-debian-linux"></a>
 Before we begin, we will need a MinGW x86_64 cross-compiler, as well as CMake. \